IgnacioGB1990/SQL/README.md

 It is divided into chapters where you will find lectures and exercises.

-Exercises are designed to take between **10-20 minutes** depending in your skill/experience.
+Exercises are designed to take between **10-20 minutes** depending on your skill/experience.

 Do not worry if you take longer.
 The important thing is that you give it a try and **stay consistent** 💪